donlnz/simple-osr-ruleset/Classes/Fighter.md

 ***Weathered Veteran.*** At fighter level 7 and above, gain an additional attack per combat round.

-***Weapon Mastery.*** Choose (or roll for) a weapon type.
+***Weapon Mastery.*** Choose a weapon type (or shield).
 You gain +1 to hit and +1 damage when attacking with any weapon of that type.
 Mastery in shields provides +1 AC while wielding a shield.